an-dr/abcmake/README.md

 ## Real Life Example (abcmake v5.1.1)

-Lets see the file structure of on of my projects:
+Let's see the file structure of one of my projects:

 ```txt
 📦VisioneR